Introduction to the Student Loan Process

 Student Loan Application Process

 The loan funds are then sent to Rockhurst University.
 Notices will be sent via your Rockhurst email address to notify you of your loan disbursement and via the mail for Parent loans.
 If you wish to cancel your loans at any time, please contact the aid office.
+All loans are disbursed in two disbursements.
+This will usually be once in the fall and once in the spring, but a loan can be disbursed in a single semester with two separate disbursements.
+All loans will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by servicers and schools determined to be authorized users of the data system.

 You are now ready to apply online for a student or parent loan.
 If you have any questions, e-mail the Financial Aid Office or call 816-501-4600.